 Get Connected.
 Get Help.

 211 MD oversees a statewide network of call centers, providing essential connections to Marylanders when they need it most.
-Callers are automatically routed to their regional call center for assistance, and 211, Press 1 callers are connected to a larger group of crisis centers.
+Callers are automatically routed to their regional call center for assistance.

 Baltimore Council of Social Agencies leads the first effort to develop a central information and referral service.

 Health and Welfare Council initiates first attempt to create a comprehensive, computer-based health and human services database for Maryland.

 Federal Communications Commission (FCC) designates 211 as the national 3-digit access code for health and human services information and referral.

 United Way of Central Maryland (UWCM) convenes 211 Maryland Task Force to prepare and plan for Maryland’s 211 system.